DolibarrLabs/dolibase/README.md

  - **Globally**: this means that dolibase needs to be installed only once in dolibarr's root directory & then all dolibase modules will use the global version.
  - **Internally**: each module can have its own version of dolibase (inside the module folder), so this method doesn't require any pre-installation, but some conflits may occur between modules using an old dolibase version & those who use a new one.

-So, to install dolibase globally, just unzip [it](https://github.com/AXeL-dev/dolibase/releases) inside your dolibarr root directory.
+So, to install dolibase globally, just unzip [it](https://github.com/AXeL-dev/dolibase/releases) inside your dolibarr root directory or use the [Dolibase Installer](https://www.dolistore.com/en/modules/1060-Dolibase-Installer.html) module.

 ## Quick start